pybites/pybites.github.io-source/content/django-rest-tips-api.md

 This was a fun exercise!
 We managed to turn PyBites Tips into its own service hosted in the cloud!

-The only challenge was `gunicorn` not picking up environment variables from a file, but we got around that and it all work nicely now ...
+The only challenge was `gunicorn` not picking up environment variables from a file, but we got around that and it all works nicely now ...

 Now go build your own API with the [Django REST Framework](https://www.django-rest-framework.org/) and [PR us your code here](https://codechalleng.es/challenges/34/).